wallacebrf/synology_UPS_Shutdown-Monitoring/README.md

 <h3 align="center">Synology APC UPS SNMP Monitor and NAS Shutdown</h3>

   <p align="center">
-    This project is comprised of a shell script that runs once per minute collecting data from a APC Network Management Card and if battery is low will shutdown the NAS
+    This project is comprised of a shell script that runs once per minute collecting data from a APC Network Management Card to shutdown the NAS or perform load shedding of outlets and services
     <br />
     <a href="https://github.com/wallacebrf/synology_UPS_Shutdown-Monitoring"><strong>Explore the docs »</strong></a>
     <br />